 Rejecting Incorrect Consideration

-We need then to have a more realistic attitude and understanding of what makes up our experience in each moment (the five aggregates).
-We need to recognize the different types of incorrect consideration with which we regard our aggregates in a false way that doesn’t correspond to reality.
-We have to recognize that they are absurd, incorrect; they’re not referring to anything real.
-And with that understanding then we refute it; we get rid of it.
-With that understanding – that this is absurd, this doesn’t make any sense, it’s not referring to reality – with that understanding, we reject, we get rid of this incorrect view and we replace it with correct understanding.
+We need to have a realistic attitude and understanding of the five aggregates.
+We need to recognize the incorrect considerations with which we regard them in false ways that do not correspond to reality.
+We have to realize that these beliefs are absurd and incorrect; they’re not referring to anything real.
+With the understanding that these false ways in which we regard our aggregates are absurd, that don’t correspond to reality – with that understanding, we refute and reject these incorrect views.
+We get rid of them and replace them with correct understanding.

-Then we likewise need to reject and replace the view that what we experience is clean and pure when in fact it’s not.
-We tend to think, for instance, that – we buy a new computer and it is so pure and it’s so wonderful, but actually it’s going to break, isn’t it?
-Or our body is so beautiful, but in fact it gets sick and not such nice things come out of it.
-And so on.
-We’re like that, aren’t we?
-It’s quite true.
-We think, “Ah, life is going to be so much better if we get a computer and we get e-mail and we get a cell phone,” and all these things, but actually they bring on a tremendous amount more of suffering, don’t they?
-We have computer suffering: they break all the time; we are constantly bombarded with e-mail and spam.
-We are constantly interrupted in what we are doing with the cell phone ringing.
-Happiness is actually very problematic here, isn’t it?
-It is very funny how sometimes now we think the ideal holiday would be a holiday without e-mail and without the cell phone.
+Likewise, we need to reject and replace the view that what we experience is clean and pure, when in fact it’s not.
+We think our body is so beautiful, but in fact it gets sick and not such nice things come out of it.
+We buy a new computer and think it’s is so wonderful and will work forever; but actually, at some point it’s going to break down.
+We think that life is going to be so much better if we get a computer, e-mail and then a cell phone; but they actually bring on a tremendous amount of suffering.
+We experience suffering when they malfunction and break, or when we are constantly bombarded with pop-up ads, e-mails and spam.
+Let’s not forget that our cell phones also constantly interrupt us.
+In these examples, happiness is actually very problematic, isn’t it?
+It is very funny how sometimes now we think that the ideal holiday would be an unplugged one without any e-mail and without our cell phone.

-And we want to reject and replace the feeling that there is some sort of solid “me” there every moment with an understanding that there is no such thing.
-Although there is what we call the conventional “me,” but there isn’t some sort of creature, an entity from outer space, that is sitting inside me and talking in my head, and pulling the switches and the strings and making my body move and my mind think this and that.
+We also want to remove the view that whatever we’re experiencing is not going to change, that it’s going to last forever.
+Lastly, we want to reject and replace the feeling that there is some sort of solid “me” with the understanding that there is no such thing.
+Although there is what we call the conventional “me,” there isn’t some sort of creature, like some entity from outer space, that is sitting inside us, talking in our heads, pulling the switches and the strings to make the body move and the mind think this and that.

-My confusion comes when I think about karma.
-Who is experiencing karma?
-I understand there is no solid “me,” but still there is this confusion that I tend to solidify the “me” that is going to experience the results of karma.
+My confusion pertains to who is experiencing karma?
+I tend to solidify the “me” that is going to experience the results of karma.

-This is of course very natural.
+This is very natural.
 It happens to everybody automatically.
-There is continuity of a “me,” but it’s not like some piece of luggage moving on a conveyor belt in the airport that is actually a solid entity moving through time.
+There is continuity of a “me,” but it’s not like some piece of luggage moving on a conveyor belt in the airport that is a solid entity moving through time.